FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/introduction.md

 -   **Charging the users for accessing your data**: there are some conditions (conflicts of interest, security, competence...) that force you to publish data with cost.
-In that cases, you can use CKAN and the FIWARE Store together to charge the users for using your data.
+In that cases, you can use CKAN and the FIWARE Store together to charge users for using your data.
     You are able to choose different payment models:
     -   **One time payments:** users pay once.
     -   **Recurring payments:** users are forced to pay periodically (monthly,